EOSC-Life will be offering a variety of trainings for the benefit of our project participants, as well as the research community as a whole.

 The videos and training materials used were developed and presented by Seqera Labs.

-This webinar recording provides an introduction to the COVID-19 Data Portal, discuss the kind of data that is made available and includes a demonstration of how to access data.
+This recording of a webinar held on 22 June 2022 provides an introduction to the COVID-19 Data Portal, describes the kind of data made available, and demonstrates how to access data.
+No prior knowledge of bioinformatics is required, but an undergraduate level knowledge of biology is useful.

 By the end of the webinar recording you will be able to:

 An introduction to the COVID-19 Data Portal on the EMBL-EBI Training websiteThe COVID-19 Data Portal was launched in April 2020 to bring together relevant datasets for sharing and analysis in an effort to accelerate coronavirus research.
-This course provides a short overview of what the COVID-19 Data Portal is, how to access it and how to submit data.

 COVID-19 Data Portal course linkThis webinar was part of the CORBEL/EOSC-Life Webinar Series on Engaging your Community through Events & Training.